Lighting

 In nature, warmth comes from the sun (above), not from the ground (below).
 In fact, reptiles retreat underground to escape the sun and get cooler, not warmer.
 Providing warmth from below, as with a heat mat, is therefore unnatural and will promote unnatural behaviors.
 Heat lamps solve this problem by mimicking the effects of the sun and warming both the air and the ground below.

+How many watts?
 The exact wattage you will need depends on the height of your enclosure and your room temperature.
 If it’s a little too hot, use the dimmer switch on the heat lamp to dial it down to the right level.

+How many heat lamps?
 ReptiFiles recommends using a cluster of multiple heat bulbs in order to create a larger basking area, which will heat your snake’s body more evenly and encourage more efficient thermoregulation and healthier circulation.

 - PRO TIP: Beware “environmentally-friendly” light bulbs.
 These bulbs advertise a high wattage, but actually use fewer watts while maintaining the same light output as the advertised wattage.
 This is great for household lighting, but in a reptile enclosure you need the warmth that extra energy expenditure provides.
 If you can’t find a good bulb, a reptile day bulb from a pet store works, too, although it will likely have a shorter lifespan.

-Ceramic Heat Emitter (CHE)/Radiant Heat Panel (RHP)
+Ceramic Heat Emitters (CHE) and Radiant Heat Panels (RHP)

 Either way, you will need to hook up each heat source to a thermostat in order to maintain safe nighttime temperatures for your Dumeril’s boa.
+CHEs can be used with a non-proportional (on/off) thermostat like Inkbird, but RHPs should be used with a proportional (dimming) thermostat like Herpstat.

 What about heat mats?

 Under-enclosure heating devices like heat mats and heat tape are popular for use with snakes, especially terrestrial species.
 And they can be used, as long as they’re controlled by a thermostat.
 They can be particularly effective for creating a warm hiding area.
 However, they struggle to warm the air inside an enclosure, and produce relatively weak infrared.
-So I prefer to use halogen heat bulbs as my primary heat source.

 CAUTION: Do not use heat rocks!